EvaMaeRey/ggplot2-extension-cookbook/README.md

   - Step 4: Try out/test/enjoy\!

 We group the content by extension type, provide demonstrations of their use.
-Right now, there is a lot of focuses on new geom\_\* functions.
-I think this is an important area to illuminate.
-When it comes to excitement about ggplot2 extension packages, new geom\_\* layers functions really rule the day.
+Right now, there is a lot of focuses on new geom\_\* and stat\_\* layer functions.
+I think this is an important area to illuminate because many of these allow us to pass off routine computational task to the plotting system.
+This importance translates to excitement about ggplot2 extension packages: new geom\_\* layers functions really rule the day when it comes to outside interest.
 See for example [‘5 powerful ggplot2 extensions’, Rapp 2024](https://albert-rapp.de/posts/ggplot2-tips/20_ggplot_extensions/ggplot_extensions) in which four of the five focus on new geoms that are made available by